-It is permissible to use WorkBench to alter the settings of the drive.
+Use WorkBench to alter drive settings.
 Any other alterations will invalidate the warranty.

 NOTE

 Because of the internal representation of the position-control parameters, the position controller can only be operated if the final limit speed of the drive does not exceed: